 More than 11,000 families from the United States, Canada, Australia and New Zealand are enrolled in the participating colorectal cancer registries.

-But more important than the sheer number of families is that families were strategically selected to best represent the continuum of risk for colorectal cancer — both high-risk and low-risk families are included in the registries.
+But more important than the sheer number of families is that families were strategically selected to best represent the continuum of risk — families at both high risk and low risk of colorectal cancer are included in the registries.

-About 55 percent of participants in all the registries are from the United States, 19 percent from Canada and 26 percent from Australia and New Zealand.
+About 55% of participants in all the registries are from the United States, 19% from Canada and 26% from Australia and New Zealand.
 More than 1,200 families and 4,600 individuals participate in the Mayo Clinic Colon Cancer Family Registry.